| Title: | Robust Estimation of the Proportion of Treatment Effect Explained by Surrogate Marker Information |

 , the model-based or robust residual treatment effect estimate.

 If the treatment effect is not significant, the user will receive the following message: "Warning: it looks like the treatment effect is not significant; may be difficult to interpret the residual treatment effect in this setting".
-If the treatment effect is negative, the user will receive the following message: "Warning: it looks like you need to switch the treatment groups" as this package assumes throughout that higher values are better.
 In the single marker case with the robust estimation approach, if the observed support of the surrogate marker for the control group is outside the observed support of the surrogate marker for the treatment group, the user will receive the following message: "Warning: observed supports do not appear equal, may need to consider a transformation or extrapolation".

 Layla Parast